datanav/docs/behind-the-scenes.rst

 Backup
 ------

 Backup is performed once every 24 hours.
 Seven daily checkpoints are retained on the local disk if the backup policy is ``Local``.
-If ``Geo-redundant`` backup is enabled then the Azure VM Backup service creates a backup of the VM daily.
+All sesam hosted *Single compute* subscriptions have ``Geo-redundant`` backup enabled, which is a daily Azure VM backup.
 The ``Geo-redundant`` retension policy is to keep the last backup, 7 daily backups, 4 weekly backups and 4 monthly backups.

 Note that ``Geo-redundant`` backups are kept for 30 days after deletion as this is mandated by Azure.
 If the service is self-hosted then the owner is responsible for creating off-site backups of the checkpoint directories or the virtual machine.